-The Cuban Missile Crisis: Considering its Place in Cold War History probes the complex relationship between the United States and Cuba, and examines the crisis that brought the world to the brink of war.
+Students probe the complex relationship between the U.S. and Cuba, and examine the crisis that brought the world to the brink of war.
 The unit incorporates groundbreaking research on the Cuban missile crisis.

 In this lesson, students will:

 - Understand the significance of the Cuban Missile Crisis

 - Assess the roles of Kennedy, Khrushchev, and Castro in the crisis

 - Consider lessons from the missile crisis for today